Getting the details just right

 It allows me to give back to our community and really make an impact on our world.
 It's an honor that so many nonprofits entrust the success of their organization with us, and we don't take that responsibility lightly.
 I also love the team of people I get to work with each day.
 We're a small all-female company, and we all work very closely together to ensure the success of our clients.
 Seeing the power and dedication of everyone in the office is truly inspiring.

 How did Northwestern prepare you for life after college?

-One of the biggest experiences that shaped me in college and continues to play a huge part in my life today was working as the women’s basketball manager for my on-campus job.
+One of the biggest experiences that shaped me in college and continues to play a huge part in my life today was working as the women’s basketball manager.
 That role taught me so much about how to manage people, and it helped me become more organized in my day-to-day life.
 I also met many amazing women who continue to be some of my best friends today.